tamf/AWSCallUrlRandomlyPublic/README.md

 # Calling a URL intermittently from AWS

+## Licensing

+This project is licensed under the [GNU General Public License v3.0](LICENSE).

 ## Description

 This repository provides the code to call some URLs intermittently from AWS, with the purpose of mocking user traffic to those URLs in a simplistic manner.
-This repository and all code and other documents in this repository were created for the sole purpose of experimenting with AWS and are provided as is for educative purposes only.
+All code, documents, files, etc. in this repository were created for the sole purpose of experimenting with AWS and are provided as is for educative purposes only.

 Code: [index.mjs](index.mjs)
 AWS infrastructure: [Terraform](call_url_aws_lambda_eventbridge_setup.tf).